viennamaterials/viennamaterials-dev/README.md

  -DBUILD_PYLIB=ON
 </pre>

-For instance, here is a configuration for building only the Python module in release mode:
+For instance, here is a configuration for building the default setup plus the Python module:
 <pre>
-cmake -DBUILD_PYLIB=ON -DCMAKE_BUILD_TYPE=Release -DBUILD_EXAMPLES=OFF -DBUILD_TESTS=OFF  ..
+cmake -DBUILD_PYLIB=ON  ..
 </pre>

 Watch for errors during CMake's configuration phase, particularly whether CMake was able to locate SWIG or UDUNITS.